-Begin at the Menomonee Falls Post Office adjacent to the trailhead, where you will find an 8-foot-wide surface of compacted crushed Lannon stonea limestone mined from nearby quarries.
-Tall trees envelop the first mile of the trail before it enters a tranquil residential area.
+The eastern end of the trail begins in a tranquil residential area of Menomonee Falls.
 Residents in one-story ramblers have fashioned makeshift trail-access points all along the Bugline, and you'll be sharing the trail with local walkers, hikers, bikers and runners who flock to this recreation corridor.

 Signs and crosswalks mark the several points where the trail crosses moderately busy roads, though it pays to be alert as some of the crossings are at odd angles to the road.
 In suburban Sussex, at the trail's halfway point, the Bugline makes a short jaunt south along State Route 164.
 Follow Silver Spring Drive west toward Sussex Village Park, a green swath of sports fields and resting places.
 Near mile 8 the vista widens into peaceful farmland and small prairies of Joe-Pye weed, sunflowers and swamp thistle.
 Red barns and silver silos dot the landscape.
 When a light breeze gathers over the fields, it carries the quintessential country aroma of wildflowers and farm animals.